 , The Observer

 The following decade, I worked as a director of several Dorling Kindersley

 interactive CD ROMs (remember them?) and later as a web producer working for the likes of GME Opel

 By the end of the millenium, having tired of working in the large corporate world, I set up a small web production company creating content management systems for SMEs, whilst developing a new portfolio of illustrations.

-Following a ‘road to Damascus’ cycle ride along part of the Regent’s Canal in 2009, I was inspired to create an illustrated guidebook to the waterway.
+Following a ‘cycle-path to Damascus’ bike ride along part of the Regent’s Canal in 2009, I was inspired to create an illustrated guidebook to the waterway.
 I approached Frances Lincoln with the idea of a book that I would write, illustrate and design.
 They agreed to publish it and the book

 I am based in north London.